-The primary role of DLGs across the State is to:
+The primary role of DLGs is to:

-- identify shared local priorities
+- Identify shared local priorities

-- develop collective strategies to address local priorities
+- Develop strategies to address local priorities

-- deliver collaborative initiatives to address local priorities
+- Deliver collaborative initiatives to address local priorities

 What’s happening